Pavlik1400/Install_arch/README.md

 # Install_arch
 Hello, my name is Pasha and this is my guide of Arch linux installation.
 I made it personally for myself, because I'm always accidentally destroy my system.
 But if you like it, you can use it.
-Actually some things, like kernel confige, You have to adjust yourself.
-But if you have Lenovov LEGIOM y530, tham this is ideal guide for you
+Actually some things, like kernel config, You have to adjust yourself.
+But if you have Lenovo LEGION y530, tham this is ideal guide for you

 # Archlinux installation